Alternate Paladin

 Ancient Spells

-the table below.
-They don't count against your number of Spells Known and can't be switched upon gaining a level.
+You learn certain spells at the Paladin levels as noted in the table below.
+They do not count against your total number of Spells Known and cannot be switched upon gaining a level:

 Paladin Level Spells

-2nd absorb elements *, ensnaring strike LL
+3rd absorb elements *, ensnaring strike ll

 5th moonbeam, spike growth

-13th grasping vine, guardian of nature *
+13th guardian of nature *, ice storm

 17th commune with nature, tree stride